 You’ll eat well in Marseille.
-There have always been good restaurants here, but since Marseille became European Capital of Culture in 2013, the restaurant scene has improved hugely both in the quality of cooking and the quantity or restaurants, particularly with young chefs moving to the city.
+There have always been good restaurants here, but since Marseille became the European Capital of Culture in 2013, the restaurant scene has improved hugely both in the quality of cooking and the number of restaurants, particularly with young chefs moving to the city.

 Le Petit Nice